Nongame Fish, Reptile, Amphibian & Invertebrates

 - No possession allowed.
 Threatened and endangered species, freshwater mussels, candy darter, eastern hellbender, diamondback terrapin, and spotted turtle.

-- See Creel & Length Limits for catfish and anadromous (coastal) shad and herring limits.
+- See Creel & Length Limits for anadromous (coastal) shad and herring limits.

-- Fish bait: minnows and chubs (Cyprinidae), salamanders (less than 6 inches), crayfish, and hellgrammites—50 in aggregate (all species combined) unless said person has purchased fish bait and has a receipt specifying the number of individuals purchased by species.
+- Fish bait: minnows and chubs (Cyprinidae), and hellgrammites—50 in aggregate (all species combined) unless said person has purchased fish bait and has a receipt specifying the number of individuals purchased by species.
+The possession limit for crayfish is 20 in aggregate.
 Note: Madtoms, crayfish, and salamanders cannot be bought or sold.

 - Bullfrogs – 15 per day.

-Snapping turtles – 5 per day, only from June 1 to September 30.
+- Snapping turtles – 5 per day, only from June 1 to September 30 and must have a minimum curved-line carapace length of 13 inches.
 Cannot be taken from the banks or waters of designated stocked trout waters.

 - Native amphibians and reptiles that are captured within the Commonwealth and possessed live for private use and not for sale may be liberated under the following conditions: